ahatherly/fhir-server-versioning-test/README.md

 	- Expected:
 		- Server reads the major and minor version from inside the profile, parses, etc
 		- Server writes a copy of the file into this directory with "-versioned-1.1" over-writing previous file with this name
-		- Versioned directory still contains two files - 1.0 and 1.1 (1.1 file is now actually 1.1.1 patch version)
+		- Versioned directory still contains three files - 0.1, 1.0 and 1.1 (1.1 file is now actually 1.1.1 patch version)
+		- FHIR server profile index still shows a single entry for "Adam-Patient" with two decorators: [Live-1.0] and [Draft-1.1.1]
-		- FHIR server rendered entry for "Adam-Patient-1" includes a version history on the right, showing [Draft-0.1], [Active-1.0], [Active-1.1.1]
+		- FHIR server rendered entry for "Adam-Patient" includes a version history on the right, showing [Draft-0.1], [Active-1.0], [Active-1.1.1]
+		- Each version in the history list links to the versioned FHIR URL for that version
+		- NOTE: URL for version 1.1.1 ends with 1.1 as the patch version has been discarded, so the versioned URL never changes between patch versions
+- **STEP 5** Create a new profile file "Adam-Patient-2":
+	- Change some values
+	- Update version to "2.0"
+	- status="active"
+- Add the file into the FHIR server directory
+	- Expected:
+		- Server reads the major and minor version from inside the profile, parses, etc
+		- Server writes a copy of the file into this directory with "-versioned-2.0"
+		- Versioned directory now contains four files - 0.1, 1.0, 1.1 and 2.0
+		- FHIR server profile index still shows a single entry for "Adam-Patient" with one decorators: [Live-2.0]
+		- FHIR server rendered entry for "Adam-Patient" includes a version history on the right, showing [Draft-0.1], [Active-1.0], [Active-1.1.1], [Active-2.0]
 		- Each version in the history list links to the versioned FHIR URL for that version